The CSFTA Constitution and bylaws

 ELIGIBILITY

-7. As insurance is no longer provided by BFTA, the organisers request that participating clubs provide proof of Public Liability Insurance before the start of the season or at the first shoot.
+6. As insurance is no longer provided by BFTA, the CSFTA HFT winter league organisers request that participating clubs provide them with proof of Public Liability Insurance before the start of the season/first shoot.

 FEES